UNStats/website/site/content/posts/the-need-for-open-and-accessible-data.md

 import { Image } from '@undataforum/gatsby-theme-blog';

-­Data and Information are the key to the ‘digital age’ we live in today.
+­Data and information are the key to the ‘digital age’ we live in today.
-Availability, Accessibility, and Utility of information are both testimonials and benchmark of human development of societies and nations in terms of societal engagement, inclusive policies, citizen empowerment, and economic advancement.
+Availability, accessibility, and utility of information are both testimonials and benchmark of human development of societies and nations in terms of societal engagement, inclusive policies, citizen empowerment, and economic advancement.
-‘Knowledge Economy’ and ‘Digital World’ are now the determining axes around which civilizations and nations revolve and evolve.
+‘Knowledge economy’ and ‘digital World’ are now the determining axes around which civilizations and nations revolve and evolve.
 Scientific and technological infrastructure, which enables innovation and creates knowledge entrepreneurs and professionals, is the bedrock of progressive societies.